 The best part?
 It was dead easy to make.
 Cooking for groups larger than say, 2 or 4, tends to fluster me, so when it comes to party food, for me the simpler the better.

 But those days of just putting out some salsa and chips are long gone.
 People have higher expectations!
 Even my parents.
 If I don't tempt them with something good, they'll just stay at home, where they know the food is good.
 They loved Matt's shrimp, and went back for seconds.

 Smoky Paprika Shrimp Skewers

 If you are using frozen shrimp, defrost them safely by putting them in to a bowl of ice water.

 - Bamboo skewers

-1 Soak the skewers in water for half an hour before grilling.
+Soak in water for at least a half an hour before grilling.

-3 Prepare grill for medium-high direct heat, or heat a grill pan.
-Thread the shrimp onto skewers.
-Baste the grill grates with some vegetable oil so that the shrimp don't stick.
-Grill or cook a few minutes per side (2-4, depending on the size of the shrimp), until the shrimp are just cooked through.
+Grill or cook the shrimp a few minutes per side (2 to 4, depending on the size of the shrimp), until the shrimp are just cooked through.
 Remove from grill and serve immediately.

 |% Daily Value*|